kytewy/python_scripts_analysis/README.md

 2 - Gathering more data from API and Web scrapping for 2 more datasets n/

-3 - 2 more CSV files n\
+3 - 2 more CSV files

-4 - Staging area has 9 tables from 9 datasets. \n
+4 - Staging area has 9 tables from 9 datasets.

 5 - 9 datasets in the staging area are combined into 1 dimensional table as the datawarehouse.